Clare Ramos: How Living in a Van Helped One College Student Graduate Debt-Free | The Tartan

 By: Karli Ratliff | kratliff13@radford.edu

-Alternative housing options are becoming more popular among students who are trying to avoid going into debt for a college degree – introduce postgraduate student Clare Ramos.
+Alternative housing options are becoming more popular among students who are trying to avoid going into debt for a college degree – introduce graduate student Clare Ramos.

 Ramos was able to pay her way through school and graduate from the University of New Mexico with no debt, “I didn’t want to take out loans … I knew I couldn’t afford housing and tuition, and so I just chose tuition.”